mintern-java/primitive/README.md

 is a shameless copy-paste-edit of Joshua Bloch's Java implementation used in `java.util.TimSort`.

+Thanks to a contribution from [Benedikt Waldvogel](https://github.com/bwaldvogel), the library now includes two separate sorting algorithms.
+The new algorithm is based on Java's default primitives `Arrays.sort` implementation, a [Dual-Pivot Quicksort](http://en.wikipedia.org/wiki/Quicksort#Variants).
+This algorithm is not stable, but for some inputs, it may be up to twice as fast.
+The existing `Primitive.sort` methods remain stable, but new methods have been added to allow the new, unstable alternative to be used, instead.

 Although this library is built for Java 6+, the comparators are more convenient when used with Java 8 (as the sample usage illustrates).